Best Oatmeal Chocolate Chip Cookies

-Erin’s Make-ahead Instructions and Other Tips:
+Erin’s Make-ahead Instructions and Tips:

-Storage: Store leftover baked cookies at room temperature for up to 1 week or freeze, tightly wrapped, for up to 3 months.
+Store leftover baked cookies at room temperature for up to 1 week or freeze, tightly wrapped, for up to 3 months.

-Not nuts about nuts?
 You can swap the 1/2 cup nuts called for in the recipe for an additional 1/4 cup chocolate chips.
 The cookies will spread more during baking, so leave them a little extra space on the baking sheet.
 I also recommend chilling the dough for at least 4 hours, ideally overnight.

-No quick-cooking oats on hand?
 Make them yourself by pulsing regular old-fashioned oats 1 or 2 times in a food processor, until they are lightly broken up (do not pulse them completely into a flour).
 Measure the oats after you have run them through the food processor to ensure you have the correct amount.

 More Favorite Cookie Recipes:

-The Very Best Oatmeal Chocolate Chip Cookies
+Best Oatmeal Chocolate Chip Cookies

 - 1/2 cup raw walnut or pecan halves (see Pro Tips)